Martins3/My-Linux-Config/.github/ISSUE_TEMPLATE/it-doesn-t-work-for-me.md

 ---

 - **Describe the bug**
-A clear and concise description of the bug.
+A clear and concise description for the bug.
 - **ccls --version**
 - **nvim --version**
 - **checkhealth screenshot**